Unlocking Success: Mastering AI Prompting for RFPs in 2025

 Preparing for the Next Generation of RFPs: The Readiness Framework

-Based on our work with 500+ enterprise sales teams, here's how to evaluate and improve your RFP AI readiness:
+Here's how to evaluate and improve your RFP AI readiness:

 Response Generation Written from scratch each time Template-based with manual customization AI-drafted with contextual prompting